 Transport organisations, whether on the ground or in the air, need to stay connected.
 Airports need to keep vast workforces communicating clearly in the midst of ever tighter security challenges.
 Keeping road networks safe and operational requires communication technologies that can cope in noisy, dirty and polluted environments while rail operators must transmit and integrate data between on-board systems and control rooms in order to deliver smarter transport networks.

 Government and infrastructure organisations undertake a huge variety of projects incorporating very different communication challenges.
-Whether delivering to the needs of multiple user groups on dusty, noisy and every-changing construction sites, or developing intelligent parking systems as part of the shift to smart cities, spending will always come under intense scrutiny and future-proofing is an absolute must.
+Whether delivering to the needs of multiple user groups on dusty, noisy and ever-changing construction sites, or developing intelligent parking systems as part of the shift to smart cities, spending will always come under intense scrutiny and future-proofing is an absolute must.